hajinazar/dev-XtalOpt/README.md

 XtalOpt
 =========

 XtalOpt searches for stable or metastable crystal structures, optionally with desired properties or characteristics, using an evolutionary algorithm.
-It is licensed with the "New" BSD license.

-More information can be found at http://xtalopt.github.io.
+More information can be found at https://xtalopt.github.io.

 # License

-The "New" BSD License.
-See COPYING.
+XtalOpt is published under the "New" BSD License.
+See LICENSE file.

 # Authors